apache/kylin/website/_docs/gettingstarted/faq.md

 #### Who are using Apache Kylin?

-  * Please check Kylin's powered by page(https://kylin.apache.org/community/poweredby.html) .
+  * You can find a list in Kylin's [powered by page](/community/poweredby.html).
+If you want to be added, please email to dev@kylin.apache.org with your use case.

 #### What's the expansion rate of Cube (compared with raw data)?